timothyLeeXQ/Prediction-and-Inference-with-F1-Data/README.md

 ### To Do

+### Done
 #### General
+1. Create basic repo structure
+2. Populate README
+3. Draw up to do list
-1. Populate and maintain references
+4. Populate and maintain references

 #### Prediction Task
 1. Choose and justify choice of model evaluation metric